cortex-lab/phy/docs/clustering.md

 For Template GUI datasets, phy can also review automatic merge propositions from a dataset-local AIND/SpikeInterface format-version 2 `curation.json`.
-When the file contains valid `merges`, the persistent **Merge Propositions** view shows a compact ordered unit list: all IDs for four or fewer units, or the first two, an ellipsis, the last, and the total count for larger propositions.
+When the file contains valid `merges`, the persistent **Merge Propositions** view labels source entries `P1`, `P2`, and so on in their original file order, then shows a compact ordered unit list: all IDs for four or fewer units, or the first two, an ellipsis, the last, and the total count for larger propositions.
 A supplied `new_unit_id` follows `⇒`; it is provenance only because phy allocates the result through its ordinary merge model.
 There are no row action buttons.
 Hover a row for its full IDs, key, status, reference, and any reason.
 Row colors identify the active, accepted, accepted-modified, rejected, stale, and invalid lifecycle states.

+The `P` label is intended for navigation and discussion; filtering and status changes do not renumber it.
+Review persistence continues to use the internal stable key.
+Labels such as `P12.1` are reserved for future persisted propositions derived from `P12`; this release does not generate derived proposition rows.

 Click a pending row to stage it in Merge View immediately; this cancels and replaces any manual or proposition workspace already open.
 Clicking a completed,